RHexMan/RHex/Documents/README.md

 The unix PATH variable may need be adjusted (in .bash_profile) to point to that location.
 Type: cpanm Chart::Gnuplot

 Similarly, the GNU Scientific Library must also be available on the machine, and the appropriate library path must point to it.
 Type: cpanm PerlGSL::DiffEq

-Addendum: For Command Line Tools (gcc, curl, git, etc), without XCode.
-Good discussion, great trick if it still works: http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/ In terminal type xcode-select --install.
-When it doesn't work, it will say it needs the tools, do you want to download them.
-Say yes, etc. If successful, the tools will be in /Library/Developer/CommandLineTools/.